Disclosure

 5. Implement Strong Security Measures: Regularly update systems, enforce strong passwords, and educate staff about security practices.

-6. Create a Response Plan: Have a comprehensive incident response strategy ready for quick deployment in the event of an attack.
+6. Create a Response Plan: Have a detailed incident response strategy ready for quick deployment in the event of an attack.

 The easiest way to stop a DDoS attack on your personal device is to use a VPN.